unosquare/swan/README.md

 ### The `CsvWriter`

-Many projects require the use o CSV files to export the information, with `CsvWriter` you can easily write objects and data to CSV format, also gives a useful way to save the information into a file.
+Many projects require the use of CSV files to export the information, with `CsvWriter` you can easily write objects and data to CSV format, also gives a useful way to save the information into a file.

 [CsvWriter Documentation](https://unosquare.github.io/swan/api/Unosquare.Swan.Formatters.CsvWriter.html)